djipco/webmidi/README.md

 * Opera (Mac, GNU/Linux, Windows)
 * Android WebView component (KitKat and above)

-It is possible to use this library in other browsers if you install version 1.4+ of [Jazz-Plugin](http://jazz-soft.net/) together with the [WebMIDIAPIShim](http://cwilso.github.io/WebMIDIAPIShim/) polyfill.
+It is also possible to use this library in other browsers if you install version 1.4+ of [Jazz-Plugin](http://jazz-soft.net/) together with the [WebMIDIAPIShim](http://cwilso.github.io/WebMIDIAPIShim/) polyfill.
 This combination provides support for the following additional browsers: